 Unpublishing a course

 If you want to stop people accessing a course, but do not want to lose certificates and data, you can do this via the manage availability panel.
 Use the “Published” toggle switch to control its status.
 The account owner will still be able to see reports for the course and access certificates, but learners will not be able to access it themselves.

-All courses will issue a certificate when Passed or Complete.
 You can set how long certificates are valid for by clicking "EDIT CERTIFICATE".
 From this page you can enter the number of days until the certificate expires, and also when to start showing the learner a reminder message.